OfficeDev/teams-toolkit/docs/fx-core/teamsfx-env-config.md

 #### Auth

-This is for existing AAD app configuration.
+This is for re-using an existing AAD app to enable auth in a Teams app.

 The configuration is **optional**.
 If provided, Teams Toolkit will use this existing AAD app for auth usage and won't provision a new one.